-Note: This data visualization was updated in December 2016 with new data.
+Note: This data visualization was updated in December 2017 with new data.
 This data visualization was updated February 2018 to correct the drug classification of Cefepime + AAI101.

-As of September 2016, an estimated 40 new antibiotics1 with the potential to treat serious bacterial infections are in clinical development for the U.S. market.
-The success rate for clinical drug development is low; historical data show that, generally, only 1 in 5 infectious disease products that enter human testing (phase 1 clinical trials) will be approved for patients.* Below is a snapshot of the current antibiotic pipeline, based on publicly available information and informed by an external expert.
+As of September 2017, an estimated 48 new antibiotics1 with the potential to treat serious bacterial infections are in clinical development.
+The success rate for clinical drug development is low; historical data show that, generally, only 1 in 5 infectious disease products that enter human testing (phase 1 clinical trials) will be approved for patients.* Below is a snapshot of the current antibiotic pipeline, based on publicly available information and informed by external experts.
 It will be updated periodically, as products advance or are known to drop out of development.
 Because this list is updated periodically, footnote numbers may not be sequential.
 In September 2017, the antibiotics pipeline was expanded to include products in development globally.
 Please contact email@example.com with additions or updates.

 - Development Phase

-September 2016 review: BAL30072 was removed during the September 2016 review because it was no longer included in the research and development pipelines on the company website.
+September 2016 review: BAL30072 was removed because it was no longer included in the research and development pipelines on the company website.

-March 2016 review: Radezolid, Debio 1452, avarofloxacin, and surotomycin were removed during the March 2016 review.
+March 2016 review: Radezolid, Debio 1452, avarofloxacin, and surotomycin were removed.
 Radezolid was removed because systemic indications for this product were no longer included in the development plans listed on the sponsor website.
 Debio 1452, avarofloxacin, and surotomycin were no longer included in the research and development pipelines on the company website.